scientific-python/cookie/docs/pages/developers/packaging.md

 ## Versioning (medium/high priority)

-Packages in Scikit-HEP should use one of the following systems:
+Scientific Python packages should use one of the following systems:

 ### Git tags: official PyPA method